nanoboot/bit-backup/README.md

  * https://github.com/joshnh/Git-Commands
  * https://git-scm.com/docs

-#### File .bibbackup
+#### File .bitbackup

-File .bibbackup is stored in local directory, which you are going to backup.
+File .bitbackup is stored in local directory, which you are going to backup.

 Content: